tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 projects who wish to sell the software to some customers (sometimes with extra custom modifications) and give it to others.

-### Don't write your own license

-Unless you are a lawyer specialising in software license don't try to write your own license!
-A lot of lawyers with expertise in software licenses have spent a lot of time writing open source licenses, use one of the existing licenses that is well known and perhaps even tested in court.

 ::::::::::::::::::::::::::::::::::::: challenge